quicwg/base-drafts/draft-ietf-quic-transport.md

 limit is advertised.

-A receiver MAY use an autotuning mechanism to tune the frequency and amount that it increases data limits based on a roundtrip time estimate and the rate at which the receiving application consumes data, similar to common TCP implementations.
+A receiver MAY use an autotuning mechanism to tune the frequency and amount that it increases data limits based on a round-trip time estimate and the rate at which the receiving application consumes data, similar to common TCP implementations.